Abandoned Rosewood Center

 We finally got into the building and began to walk around exploring the new rooms.
 More decaying furniture sat around, but the light began to dissipate, making it hard to see.
 We continued on gaining access to the roof and snapping a few photos of what lied below!

-Abandoned Rosewood Center – Maryland – Below is a video of our adventure through the Abandoned Rosewood Center in Maryland.
+Exploring the Rosewood Center in Abandoned Maryland – Below is a video of our adventure through the Abandoned Rosewood Center in Maryland.

-Directions to Abandoned Rosewood Center – Maryland – Abandoned Rosewood Center, 200 Rosewood Lane, Owings Mills, MD
+Directions to The Rosewood Center – 200 Rosewood Lane, Owings Mills, MD